msbx5420-class/msbx5420-class.github.io/project.md

   ssh -i MSBX5420-SPR21.pem -N -L localhost:8080:localhost:9443 hadoop@ec2-52-38-215-200.us-west-2.compute.amazonaws.com
   ```

-* The backup cluster shares the same AWS S3 bucket with main cluster; the procedure of using HDFS is same with main cluster
+* The backup cluster shares the same AWS S3 bucket with main cluster; the procedure of using HDFS is same with main cluster.
+If you read data from HDFS, you can upload data to cluster and put into HDFS in the same way; if you read data from S3, you don't need to do additional steps

 ### Use Jupyter Notebook on Cluster